jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     self.assertEqual(a_dictionary.setdefault('key', 'default'), 'value')

-  the terminal_ still shows green. setdefault_ adds a given key to the dictionary_ with a given default value and returns the default value if the key is not in the dictionary.
+  the terminal_ still shows green. setdefault_ adds a given key to the dictionary_ with a given default value and returns the default value if the :ref:`key<test_keys_of_a_dictionary>` is not in the dictionary_.
 It returns the value for a key that is already in the dictionary_

 * I rename the test